 The Memorial's Hall of Memories is currently closed while earthquake strengthening work takes place.

-The Memorial’s refurbishment programme will continue throughout the year and it is advisable for visitors to phone beforehand (04 385 2496) to ensure the memorial is open for visitation.
+The Memorial’s refurbishment programme will continue throughout early 2015 and it is advisable for visitors to phone beforehand (04 385 2496) to ensure the memorial is open for visitation.
 It is normal for the Memorial to be open at the weekend and you are welcome to view the Memorial and the Tomb of the Unknown Warrior outside.

 Because of road works and construction of the Pukeahu National War Memorial Park at the bottom of the memorial steps, visitors are requested to exercise care when visiting the National War Memorial